 In European Battery and in European Hub they are increased according to profitability criteria.
 In Purely RES all nuclear production is assumed to be decommissioned as well.
-Distribution of new renewable production is mainly based on existing projects in 2012. change mitigation results as an alternative to a single global carbon market.
+Distribution of new renewable production is mainly based on existing projects in 2012. conclusion from the analysis is that bottom-up, regionally independent policy measures could yield significant climate change mitigation results as an alternative to a single global carbon market.
 Each region can in principle design and introduce their own policies independently of each other.
 Provided these regional policies are sufficiently strong and correctly timed, a set of independent regional policies seems to give almost as large emissions reductions as a global carbon market but at a somewhat higher socio-economic cost (10-15 per cent higher).
 This may therefore be a feasible approach in the absence of a single global agreement and should be considered for future global climate negotiations.